M.S. Thesis — Robotics Engineering — WPI — May 2026

 Method Speed Accuracy Planar Error Depth Error Use Case

-PoseMate 10–20 s High < 0.5 cm ~1.5 cm Complex objects
+PoseMate 10–20 s High < 0.5 cm ~1.5 cm Complex / uncertain objects

-Navigation 80% RTAB-Map visual SLAM
+Navigation & SLAM

 Hardware Platform

-• Arms: 2× Kinova Gen3 7-DoF with Robotiq 2-finger parallel grippers (85 mm).
+• Manipulators: 2× Kinova Gen3 7-DoF arms, Robotiq 2-finger parallel grippers (85 mm stroke).

-• Cameras: Chest Intel RealSense D435 (primary detection), Neck D435 (scene/human tracking), Left Wrist Kinova camera (close-range), Base D435i with IMU (navigation/SLAM).
+• Cameras: Chest D435 (primary detection), Neck D435 (scene/human tracking), Left Wrist Kinova camera (close-range), Base D435i with IMU (navigation).